 During initial public seat labs in 2011, BART heard from many riders that the seats are too low - making it difficult to sit down and get up.
 One of the goals of the seat labs was to determine an acceptable seat height.
 Seat lab participants evaluated various seat heights.
 Overwhelmingly, seat lab participants expressed a preference for seats that were at least 1.5 inches higher off the ground than today's BART seats.

-In the current design, the seats include a middle armrest and seat back handhold that will give customers something to hold on to to make it easier to sit down and stand up.
+In the current design, the seats also include a seat back handhold that will give customers something to hold on to to make it easier to sit down and stand up.

 The new train cars will have more priority seating for seniors, pregnant women, parents with children, and people with disabilities.
 During public outreach, many customers told us they often encounter passengers who do not offer the priority seats to those who may need them.
 To make priority seating areas more obvious to passengers, BART is proposing the use of a contrasting color for the seat material.

 Below is an example of the proposed concept.
 The green seats will be the priority seats for seniors and people with disabilities.

 The new train cars will have 50% more doors than the current cars.
 Each car will have a third door in the middle of the car making it faster and easier for customers to get on and off.
 The two other doors will be in the same location as they are today.

 When one of the new train cars stops at a station, the outer doors of each car will line up with the existing black tactile markers on the platform.
 This will help people who are sight impaired and wheelchair users to identify the best place to wait for the train.